 Jurassic Studio is a design firm based in Chicago that enjoys exploring form, patterns, composition and their translation into our social context.
 From the personal to the urban environment, Jurassic Studio challenges what design can provide for our social culture.
 We invent and reinvent.

-Jennifer Park, principal and owner of Jurassic Studio, has over twelve years of professional experience in architecture, design and education spanning cities such as New York, Los Angeles, Chicago, and Richmond.
+Jennifer Park, principal and owner of Jurassic Studio, has over twelve years of professional experience in architecture, design and education spanning cities such as New York, Los Angeles, Chicago, and Mexico City.
 A registered architect in Virginia and Illinois, her project experience is varied and includes work in academic, commercial, retail and residential settings.

 Jennifer continues to explore and test new ideas through a diversity of work and competitions.
 She was a project lead for a winning entry for the City of the Future: New York and represented the project in an exhibition at the Museum of Science and Industry in Chicago.
 Jennifer worked on the design for Princeton University, School of Architecture, and on a smaller scale, Jennifer was a finalist for the City of Dreams Competition for a design on Governor's Island in New York.
 Her work on the Onward Coworking Reception Wall and Cornelia House was awarded recognition by the Chicago AIA.
 She also received the 2015 Burnham Prize for the Currencies of Architecture Competition hosted by the Chicago Architectural Club in affiliation with the Chicago Architecture Biennial.